YutingHan/Graphical-Perception/README.md

 Set the definite range of the random data for readability.
 Pick the theme of area to test during this replication of the seminal Cleveland Mcgill experiment.
 For differnet function generate differnet range of the data.
-Consider the length and angle affection during the experiment and avoid it.
+Consider the length and angle affection during the experiment and solve it.

 Design Achievements